TaylorOD/reachOutt/README.md

 ## Credits and references

 1. Projects that inspired me: A terrible google calendar system I built years ago that resulted in me constantly putting off calendar reminders.
-2. I started this project while I was at Actualize Coding Bootcamp.
-That experience was very helpful when I was getting the architecture of the project set up.
-3. I use Rufus-Scheduler for my reminders.
+2. I use Rufus-Scheduler for my reminders.
 It's a simple version of a cron job.